F3dai/f3dai.github.io/_posts/2020-05-08-DerpNStink.md

 <pre>nc -nvlp 4444</pre>

 Everything should be ready.
 Simply click on the slideshow you have just created to execute the payload.
-You can do this from the main "slideshow" page.
+You can do this from the main “slideshow” page.

 ![session](https://imgur.com/j18SPM2.png)